Informasjonsdeling innenfor en liten gruppe er brukes ganske typisk. For

 Take back your freedom, privacy and security

-the trivial task of sending instant messages?
-There are several ways
+non-private platforms for the trivial task of sending instant messages?
+There

-to configure one's own privately controlled instant messaging system:
+are several ways to configure one's own privately controlled instant messaging

 federated: